ibm-satellite/academy-labs/aws/aws-odf-ebs.md

     ![secrets](images/ebs3.png)

-5. On the Storage classes tab, review the storage classes that are deployed by the configuration or create a custom storage class.
+5. On the Storage classes tab, review the storage classes that are deployed by the configuration.

     ![ebs4](images/ebs4.png)